exasol/public-knowledgebase/Database-Features/column-statistics.md

 #### Required User Action

 After the update to EXASOL 6.0, we recommend to recompute the statistics for the whole database to avoid any potential unexpected performance losses.
-Please note that the following command is introduced with version 6.0.4 (see ~~~~[EXASOL-2110](https://www.exasol.com/support/browse/EXASOL-2110 "Column")~~~~).
+Please note that the following command is introduced with version 6.0.4.

 ANALYZE DATABASE REFRESH STATISTICS;